iferdel/sensor-data-streaming-pubsub/README.md

     - *Sensor communication uses MQTT with streaming queues.*
     - *Inter-service communication uses AMQP with RabbitMQ, employing quorum queues.*
     - *Alarm service communication uses gRPC for low-latency communication with the machine where the sensor to affect behaviour*

+*Disclaimer: one could conclude that a hybrid architecture for critical low-latency control would also be quite handy.
+In that case, one would expect using gRPC as the way to communicate between a service that would send direct commands to change behaviour (in a reactive way) not the sensor but to the machine or whatever is behind.*

 </details>